 While a recent release asserted that URTV follows open-meetings law, a video has surfaced with statements made by Executive Director Pat Garlinghouse at the public-access channel’s last board meeting that misrepresent that law, according a North Carolina Press Association attorney — and some board members say they were not consulted in a press release that claimed to speak on their behalf.

-In a video of the board's Jan.
-15 meeting, in response to John Blackwell filming the meeting, Garlinghouse can be seen asserting that "you can [video record] the meeting, but you cannot reproduce it.
+In a video of the board’s Jan.
+15 meeting, in response to John Blackwell filming the meeting, Garlinghouse can be seen asserting that “you can the meeting, but you cannot reproduce it.
 The video is only a documented version that you can share with someone who needs to know the information.
-You have no right to put it on TV or the Internet."
+You have no right to put it on TV or the Internet.”

 What the state’s open-meetings law says is this: “any radio or television station is entitled to broadcast all or any part of a meeting required to be open.
 Any person may photograph, film, tape-record or otherwise reproduce any part of a meeting required to be open.”

 Asked by Xpress to review Garlinghouse’s statements, North Carolina Press Association attorney Mike Tadych cited that part of law in saying that Garlinghouse was incorrect.